NOTE: SwissBorg is not a tax or legal advisor—we cannot provide personalised tax counsel. Users must take responsibility for their tax obligations.

 Tools to Calculate Your Crypto Taxes

-Koinly – Covers 20+ countries, FIFO/LIFO cost-basis, strong UX and supports direct integration with SwissBorg
+Koinly – Covers 20+ countries, FIFO/LIFO cost-basis, strong UX and supports direct integration with SwissBorg.

 How to Download Your Account Statement from SwissBorg